Pritunl Zero GitLab

 This instance will demonstrate an example Linux instance that a remote user would need access to through the Pritunl Zero bastion server.
 This will also demonstrate how to provision a Pritunl Zero SSH authority to a server.
 In the EC2 Dashboard click Launch Instance.
 Select Amazon Linux 2 AMI and set the Instance Type to t3-micro.
 Then click Next: Configure Instance Details.

-Set the Network to the VPC created above and the Subnet to pritunl-zero-c.
+Set the Network to the VPC created above and the Subnet to pritunl-zero-c

-From the Authorities tab in the Pritunl Zero web console click Generate Deploy Script.
-Then add developers to the Roles.
-This will create a deploy script that will only allow Pritunl Zero users with the developers role to access the server.
+to the Roles.
+This will create a deploy script that will only allow Pritunl Zero users with the developers

 Copy the deploy script to the User data field under Advanced Details then click Next: Add Storage then Next: Add Tags.

-Add a tag with the Key set to Name and the Value set to pritunl-zero-instance.
-Then click Next: Configure Security Groups.
+Add a tag with the Key set to Name

-Select the pritunl-zero-instance security group then click Review and Launch.
+security group then click Review and Launch.

 Click Launch then select Proceed without a key pair and click Launch Instance.